sodonnell/vscode-extensions-sync/README.md

 # vscode-extensions

 A simple way to synchronize [VS Code](https://code.visualstudio.com/download) extensions across multiple (personal/work) computers.
+You can also use this script to update all installed extensions when updates are made available to those extensions.

 *This script is intended for MacOS and Linux desktops.*

-This script can also be run to update all installed extensions when updates are made available to the extensions.

 ## Requirements